slobodanl/notes/projects/gollum/scratch.md

 # Scratch Pad

 ## Hacking rugged adapter
 The rugged adapter is tricky to work with, since it's a wrapper around a `c` library.
+To find it look for `git_layer_rugged.rb` file.

 ``` ruby
 gitrepo = wiki.repo.git.instance_variable_get(:@repo)